top of page

 Grande Prairie Public Library, Rotary Room

 Join us on Saturday, February 7, from 1 to 4 PM for the Opening Ceremony of Black History Month.
-The program will feature a proclamation, craft, artist talk, and other programming to be announced.

 600915948_889887223563264_8129470478829853832_n.jpg